unicode-org/conformance/README.md

 ## Architectural Overview

-Conceptually, there are three large functional units of the DDT implementation:
+Conceptually, there are three main functional units of the DDT implementation:

 ![Conceptual model of Data Driven Testing](./ddt_concept_model.png)